MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

      ![Release pipeline summary](./media/contoso-migration-refactor-web-app-sql/pipeline19.png)

-20. They move back to **Build**, and click **Triggers** > **Enable continuous integration**.
+20. They move back to **Build**, and select **Triggers** > **Enable continuous integration**.
 This enables the pipeline so that when changes are committed to the code, and full build and release occurs.

     ![Enable continuous integration](./media/contoso-migration-refactor-web-app-sql/pipeline20.png)

-21. They click **Save & Queue** to run the full pipeline.
+21. They select **Save & Queue** to run the full pipeline.
 A new build is triggered that in turn creates the first release of the app to the Azure App Service.

     ![Save pipeline](./media/contoso-migration-refactor-web-app-sql/pipeline21.png)